mikudos/mikudos-message-pusher/README.md

 This service support 3 different working mode.
 They are "unify", "group" and "every".
 This setting can be modified in config directory with yaml file.

+Currently only support unify mode.

+Mikudos-message-pusher delivery message after receive push message call immediately, then it will choose to save this messge depends on online user resaved or not.

+IMPORTENT: Mikudos-message-pusher service will receive response from mikudos-gate server after the message has delivered to it.
+If the corresponding user not on that mikudos-gate server or mikudos-gate server group(grouped with redisAdapter), the response of unreceived will be send back.
+The unreceived responce will emit one saveMessage event, which cause message saved to the Storage.

 ```yaml
 # Copyright (c) All contributors.
 All rights reserved.
 # Licensed under the MIT license.
 See LICENSE file in the project root for full license information.